Five steps to starting an endowment: even smaller nonprofits can

 In “Five strategic questions of non-profit organizational leadership,” Mark Vincent tells nonprofits that “managing from income and in real time stands in contrast to managing from your expenses and after you receive expense reports.”
 He describes a more fiscally responsible approach to nonprofit financial management that steers decision makers toward more sustainable practices.

 Vincent makes clear that organizational income is far more than just money that goes directly to operating expenses.
 What about non-monetary contributions that lower expenses?
 Can the organization influence income because of reputation and goodwill?
 Can any capital be leveraged?

 Second, does an organization try to raise income after setting expenses?
-Far better is to match anticipated expenses with a realistic expectation of income, in part to prevent stressful efforts to raise funds to cover money already spent.
+Far better is to match anticipated expenses with a realistic expectation of income.
+This is in part to prevent stressful efforts to raise funds to cover money already spent.

-Questions three and four concern the need to adjust spending percentages (programs/services vs. personnel vs. facilities) to match a realistic income picture compatible with the organization’s mission.
+Questions three and four concern the need to adjust spending percentages (programs/services vs. personnel vs. facilities).
+These should match a realistic income picture compatible with the organization’s mission.
 Crucial to such spending adjustments is a robust cash reserve to support and maintain the adjusted spending percentages.
-(We’ll save Vincent's fifth question for later.)
+(We’ll save Vincent’s fifth question for later.)

-Step 2: Sell your board and/or donors on the need for an adequate cash-reserve fund before addressing an endowment
+Step 2: Sell your board and/or donors on the need for an adequate cash-reserve fund before starting an endowment

 Peter Brinckerhoff made a similar point in a very enlightening blog post from late 2011, noting:

 CASH = OXYGEN.
 Cash buys you time to think, is insurance against funding cutbacks, lets you sleep at night assured you can make rent at the beginning of the month.
 Cash lets you manage rather than just survive.